mohibJV/djangobluemix/README.md

 <b>Directions</b>
 - Accept the default values for you the app location and name.
 - The app will deploy however the initial application start will fail because you haven't created your postgress database service.
-See steps above on how to create a db service.
 - The error messages in the DevOps pipeline services shows you haven't created your postgresql-qc database service.
 - Create the postgress service.
 I used "postgresql-qc" as the name in the manifest file.
-- Bind the service to your app in the blumix console.
+- Bind the service to your app in the blumix dashboard  bluemix.net
 - Restart your app in Bluemix
 - Access the deployed app using the routesURL at the top of your app  routesURL/admin
 - Use admin for user id and password and start creating users.